umbra-ecosystem/de/README.md

 # Start the current project and its dependencies
 de start

+# Start all projets in active workspace
+de start --workspace

-# Start all Docker Compose projects in a specific workspace
+# Start all projects in a specific workspace
 de start --workspace my-workspace
 ```